Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 Visiting the Cenotes Near Cancun

 This page is dedicated to visiting the cenotes near Cancun, Mexico.
-There are hundreds of cenotes in the area.
+There are many cenotes in the region, and the Yucatán Peninsula contains thousands of these natural formations.
 In this section, I highlight my visit to three different cenotes.

 Cenote Saamal-a